Committed to Pushing the Boundaries of Brain Health

 Dr. John Connolly received his PhD from King’s College London and is currently a Professor and Senator William McMaster Chair in the Cognitive Neuroscience of Language from 2010-2022.
 Currently, he co-directs the Language, Memory & Brain Lab and is Professor Emeritus at McMaster University, Ontario.
 Dr. Connolly is also the Director of the ARiEAL Research Centre at McMaster and is appointed in the Faculties of Engineering, Science and Humanities.
 His work has been documented in over 300 peer-reviewed publications and has been supported by funding agencies across the world for almost 40 years.
 In addition to his work with VoxNeuro, John actively reviews research for a wide range of journals and funding agencies, is a Faculty Affiliate at the Vector Institute of Artificial Intelligence, and is a member of Brain Injury Canada’s Scientific Advisory Committee.

 James is the co-founder and CEO of VoxNeuro.
 James leads VoxNeuro’s overarching strategy and ensures operations remain focused and accelerated.
 Whether it be employees, clients, partners, investors, or patients, James dedicates his time to serving VoxNeuro’s stakeholders and building out VoxNeuro’s ability to grow its presence and support the communities VoxNeuro serves.

 Before co-founding VoxNeuro in 2017 James spent the first nine years of his career in commercial development roles across various industries including automotive, financial, media, and healthcare.
 Most recently James led US client development for Dentsu Aegis Network, the 3rd largest media conglomerate in the world.
 Leading their US client team, James led strategic initiatives to drive growth for their largest US accounts including Pfizer, Microsoft, Diageo, and Northrop Grumman.
 James completed his studies with a speciality in business process integration from the Hogeschool van Amsterdam and a B.Comm. from the University of Ottawa’s Telfer School of Management in 2010.

 Kimberly is a co-founder and Chief Operating Officer of VoxNeuro.
 Kimberly works directly with the CEO and Board of Directors to develop and manage VoxNeuro’s strategic and operational plans, executing on VoxNeuro’s goals for performance and growth.
-Kimberly oversees business operations as a whole with focus on Legal, Finance, Communications, Clinical Operations, and Human Relations in concert with department leads.
+Kimberly oversees business operations as a whole with focus on Legal, Finance, Communications, Clinical Operations, Human Relations, and Corporate Social Responsibility in concert with department leads.